-Who Offers 7-Day Insurance in Michigan?
+Who offers 7-day insurance in Michigan?

 The only provider of 7-day insurance in Michigan is L.A.
 Insurance, which is based in Royal Oak and has 103 locations in most major cities around the state, including Detroit, Lansing and Flint.
 However, the company doesn't provide online quotes for 7-day coverage, so the only way to get a quote is to call an agent or visit a location.

-7-day insurance tends to cost $200 to $300 or more for from L.A.
+7-day insurance tends to cost $200 to $300 or more from L.A.
 Insurance, or around $800 to $1,300 per month.
 In contrast, the average rate for a full-term auto insurance policy in Michigan is $254.91 per month.
 The average driver would spend 3.5 times more if they bought insurance on a weekly basis, so you're much more likely to save money by purchasing a full policy from an insurer.

-Alternatives to 7-Day Insurance
+Alternatives to 7-day insurance

-If you're considering purchasing 7-day auto insurance just to find the cheapest auto insurance rate, it's better to spend an hour collecting quotes immediately to find the best rate.
+If you're considering purchasing 7-day auto insurance just to find the cheapest auto insurance rate, it's better to spend an hour collecting quotes immediately to find your best rate.
 You can even do this on your smartphone at the car dealership or the DMV.
 And if you do happen to find a better insurance rate after you sign up, most insurers let you cancel with minimal to no penalty.

-Additionally, you should always check with several insurers for the best rates, as they vary significantly based on the provider.
+Additionally, you should always check with several insurers for their best rates, as they vary significantly based on the provider.
 For example, in our study of the best rates for car insurance in Michigan, the most expensive insurer, Allstate, charged more than five times as much for a year of coverage than the least expensive provider, MetLife.